Common Privacy Mistakes and How to Avoid Them

 How to Avoid It:

-- Enable automatic updates for your devices and software to ensure you’re always running the latest versions.
+- Enable automatic updates for your devices and software to ensure you’re always running the latest version.

 - Regularly check for updates on apps and programs that don’t update automatically.